Sairamakrishnen/Azure-Virtual-Network/README.md

 * Create Resource group in subscription.
 * Provision Azure VNet and configuring subnet within VNet.
 * Deploy Azure bastion host in the VNet.
-* Create VM's in VNet and connect to the VM's using bastion.
+* Create VM's in VNet and enable connection to the VM's using bastion.
 * Delete Resource Group.

 ## Objective: